 I have written a program which will do the following:

-Take a WPC Game ROM as input and analyze it to determine if
+Take a WPC Game ROM as input and analyze it to determine if it

-it contains the old or updated lamp matrix driver code.
+contains the old or updated lamp matrix driver code.

-If the ROM has the old code, the program will update/patch
+If the ROM has the old code, the program will update/patch the

-the driver with the new code.
+driver with the new code.

 The program prompts the user to enter a new game version.

-The ROM game version is updated and the checksum is
+The ROM game version is updated and the checksum is re-calculated.

 How do you know if your game rom has the old or updated driver code?